skiritan/aws-identity-round-robin-workshop/docs/permission-boundaries-advanced/build.md

 	This will bring you back to the CloudFormation console.
 You can refresh the page to see the stack starting to create.
 Before moving on, make sure the stack is in a **CREATE_COMPLETE**.

-	Move on to **Task 1**.
+	You will need to configure the <a href="https://aws.amazon.com/cli/" target="_blank"> AWS CLI </a> on your laptop or system of choice with credentials that allow at least IAM admin rights.
+Then move on to **Task 1**.

 ---

 !!!
 Attention
-	### Throughout the workshop, keep in mind where you need to add the Account ID (replace <Account-Id>), correctly use pathing and change the region specified if needed (although if you are taking this as part of an AWS event, just use the already specified us-east-2.)
+	### Throughout the workshop, keep in mind where you need to add the Account ID (replace <ACCOUNT_ID>), correctly use pathing and change the region specified if needed (although if you are taking this as part of an AWS event, just use the already specified us-east-2.)
 Missing any of these items can result in problems and errors like **"An error occurred (MalformedPolicyDocument) when calling the CreatePolicy operation: The policy failed legacy parsing"**.

 !!!
 Tip
-	#### Tasks 1, 2 and 3 can be done indepedently if you are working in a team and want to divide up the tasks.
+	#### Tasks 1, 2 and 3 can be done independently if you are working in a team and want to divide up the tasks.

 ---